A unified quantum framework for electrons and ions: The self-consistent harmonic approximation on a neural network curved manifold: Applications and examples

 \subsection{Double well potential}

-The double well potential is a classic example of a strongly anharmonic system.
-It is also a good prototype for testing quantum tunneling, a regime in which the SCHA is known to fail.
+The double-well potential is a classic example of a strongly anharmonic system.
+It is also a good prototype for testing quantum tunneling, a regime in which the SCHA is known to fail\cite{siciliano_beyond_2024}.
 We represent the double well potential of a 1D particle as

 For values of $b > 0$, the harmonic approximation presents an imaginary frequency in $R = 0$, and the system becomes highly anharmonic.
-Here, we compare the performances of the standard SCHA and the SCHA in the multi-layer Gaussian stretcher manifold introduced in this work against the exact (numerical) solution.
+Here, we compare the performance of the SCHA and the NLSCHA, with the multi-layer Gaussian stretcher manifold introduced in this work, against the exact (numerical) solution.

-The double well potential has three regimes as $b$ varies.
+The double-well potential has three regimes as $b$ varies.
 When $b^3\gg\frac{2a^2}{m^2}$ (in Hartree atomic units), the two wells are far apart, the energy barrier is too high, and the solution localizes into one of the minima (broken symmetry solution).
-The standard SCHA describes this regime well as the system becomes locally harmonic.
+The SCHA describes this regime well if we allow the Gaussian solution to break the inversion symmetry and localize in one of the two minima, similarly to how unrestricted Hartree-Fock correctly captures molecular dissociation by breaking the spin symmetry.
 The opposite occurs when the barrier is small ($b^3\ll\frac{2a^2}{m^2}$); in this case, quantum/thermal fluctuations entirely overcome the energy barrier, and the probability density is located in the saddle point $R=0$.
-This phase is also well captured by the standard SCHA.
-However, when the energy barrier is comparable with the quantum/thermal fluctuations ($b^3\approx\frac{2a^2}{m^2}$), tunneling or thermal hopping between the two minima occur on the same timescale as the lattice vibrations.
+This phase is also well captured by the SCHA.
+However, when the energy barrier is comparable with the quantum/thermal fluctuations ($b^3\approx\frac{2a^2}{m^2}$), tunneling and thermal hopping between the two minima occur on the same timescale as the lattice vibrations.
 This is the regime where we expect the SCHA to fail.

-\figurename~\ref{fig:double:well}(a) reports the error on the ground state energy versus the exact diagonalization of the potential in \eqname~\eqref{eq:trial:pot} as a function of the $b$ parameter (anharmonicity), comparing the standard SCHA and the generalized SCHA on a single-layer Gaussian stretcher manifold.